Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Bystanders.md

 **HARVEY JONES, MONSTER INVESTIGATOR**

 Harvey is a conspiracy theorist and cryptozoologist, just short of donning a tinfoil hat.
-If there’s a Flake on the team with the **net friends** move, maybe they even know Harvey (probably one of his pseudonyms).
+If there’s a Flake on the team with the **[[Net Friends]]** move, maybe they even know Harvey (probably one of his pseudonyms).

 **Bystander:** Detective (motivation: to rule out explanations).